VicharaVandana/jyotishyamitra/readme.md

 ## The APIs related to astrological data generation
 ### The API to generate Astrological data from birthdata given and save it in output file in json format `generate_astrologicalData`

 This is the most important API of this module.
-This API takes valid birthdata which is returned by API `get_birthdata` after the input data is validated as input and computes the astrological data based on indian vedic astrology and siderial ayanamsha and nirayana method and stores all those computed astrological data in json format in the file created in the location set by API `set_output`
+This API takes valid birthdata which is returned by API `get_birthdata` after the input data is validated as input and computes the astrological data based on indian vedic astrology and siderial ayanamsha and nirayana method and stores all those computed astrological data either in json format in the file created in the location set by API `set_output` or in a dictionary depending on the input parameter **returnval**.

-This API takes 1 input parameter :
+This API takes 2 input parameters :
-- birthdata: This is the dictionary of all the provided birth data which can be fetched by calling the API `get_birthdata`
+- birthdata: This is the dictionary of all the provided birth data which can be fetched by calling the API `get_birthdata`.
+This is a *mandatory* input parameter for this API.

-**Return Value** : This API returns the **full name of json file** which contains computed astrological data along with its location as its output if the API is executed successfully.
+- returnval: This is a *optional* parameter.
+This specifies in which format the Astrological data has to be provided by this API.
+    -If the value is either not provided or mentioned as **"JSON_FILE_LOCATION"**, Then output will be put in a JSON file and the location of the file will be returned by this API.
+    -If the value is given as **"ASTRODATA_DICTIONARY"**, Then output will be put in a dictionary format and that dictionary will be returned by this API
+    -If any other value is provided for this input parameter then it returns error saying **"Invalid parameter returnval"**

 > **Note** : If input birth data is not provided properly and not validated successfully before calling this API then it returns **"INPUT_ERROR"** and doesnt compute any astrological data.
-Similarly if output path is not provided using API `set_output` before calling this API then it returns **"OUTPUTPATH_ERROR"** and doesnt compute any astrological data as well.
+Similarly if output path is not provided using API `set_output` before calling this API and in the API the return of JSON file expected, then it returns **"OUTPUTPATH_ERROR"** and doesnt compute any astrological data as well.

 > Below listed astrological data are computed by this module
 > - User Details like name, rashi, nakshatra, vaara, tithi, karana, maasa etc along with birth details